KeyanSong/431-2018/slides/class17/README.md

         - Multiply your response (0-10) by 10, obtaining a value between 0 and 100, and call that **a**.
         - Randomly draw an integer from a uniform distribution (probably on [-8, 8], but we may change that) and call that **b**.
         - **a + b** is the new response, but could fall anywhere in [-8, 108], so any values below 0 will be listed as 0 and any values above 100 will be listed as 100 in the data you will receive and analyze.

-    The [Project Instructions](https://thomaselove.github.io/431-2018-project/), especially for Tasks F and G, have been (slightly) revised recently to clarify these and other points.
+**Note** The [Project Instructions](https://thomaselove.github.io/431-2018-project/), especially for Tasks F and G, were revised on 2018-10-29 to clarify these and other points.

 ## The Sleep and Mammals Example